-6 Indoor Plants to Detox Your Home
+6 Indoor Plants You Can Order Online to Help Detox Your Home

 Indoor detox plants offer such promise: They help filter toxins such as benzene and formaldehyde out of the air, and they bring color (and life) to interior rooms.
 The downside is that they, like any plants, can seem intimidating (especially for those lacking the enviable green thumb), and assembling a collection of these leafy air filters can feel like an impossible task.